Sainte-Marguerite-de-Carrouges

 Sainte-Marguerite-de-Carrouges ([sɛ̃t maʁɡərit də kaʁuʒ], literally Sainte-Marguerite of Carrouges) is a commune in the Orne department in north-western France.
-As of 2019, the commune had a total population of 223 residents.
+As of 2021, the commune had a total population of 211 residents.

 The commune is named for Marguerite de Carrouges (née de Thibouville; 1362, Château de Fontaine-la-Soret, Eure.
 Normandy – c.
 1419), a French noblewoman and the wife of Sir Jean de Carrouges, Viscount of Bellême (c.
 1330s, Carrouges, Normandy – 25 September 1396, Nicopolis, Ottoman Empire).

-Sainte-Marguerite-de-Carrouges is located just a short distance north of the commune of Carrouges, the ancestral seat of the Carrouges noble family, which includes the Château de Carrouges.
+Geography

+The commune is made up of the following collection of villages and hamlets, L'Aubesniére, Le Grand Chandon, La Bissonnière, La Blanchardière, La Bommerie, L'Être Gautier, L'Être Blanchet, Ste Marguerite Carrouges, L'Être Chapelle and Sainte-Marguerite-de-Carrouges.

+It is 870 ha in size.
+The highest point in the commune is 272 m.

+The commune is within the Normandie-Maine Regional Natural Park.

+Sainte-Marguerite-de-Carrouges along with another 65 communes is part of a 20,593 hectare, Natura 2000 conservation area, called the Haute vallée de l'Orne et affluents.

+The commune has one river, the Udon, with three streams, Grand Pied, Moulin de Besnard and Coupigny, which are the only watercourses flowing through its borders.

+Notable buildings and places

+National heritage sites

+Sainte-Marguerite-de-Carrouges Church a 12th century church, which was classified as a Monument historique in 1978.